 Typically, Motor Vehicle Examinations—or VIN inspections—consist of matching a vehicle identification number to the vehicle’s title and registration documents.
 Your VIN can be found on a VIN plate, usually in the lower corner of your windshield.

 Kansas Incentives for Eco-Friendly Driving

-Today's cars are created to keep emissions at a low level or, in some cases, to stop emissions completely.
-Between advanced smog control devices and the new alternative-fuel-burning motor vehicles, the air we breathe might be considerably cleaner than it was 30 years ago.
+Many of today’s cars are created to keep emissions at a low level or, in some cases, to stop emissions completely.
+Between advanced smog control devices and the new alternative-fuel-burning motor vehicles, the air we breathe might be considerably cleaner than it was in years past.